 Last Week's Commentary

-U.S. equities declined for a third straight week, with the S&P 500 Index
+U.S. equities finished higher for a second straight week, with the S&P 500

 Weekly Top Themes